All Episodes

 And the CDC put out yesterday that it could impact younger people.

-So that's this is not just what they originally told us, which was it's only impacting old people.
+So this is not just what they originally told us, which was it's only impacting old people.

-You know, that's where it's most active, and that's where the most amount of deaths are occurring.
+You know, that's where it's most active and that's where the most amount of deaths are occurring.

 I'll explain when we get back.